 At Tinkergarten, each explorer (child) is accompanied by a guide (parent or caregiver).
-Although guides work hard to give children all of the space they need to drive their own play, guides are also there to help remind explorers when their play is getting dangerous.
+Although guides work hard to give children all of the space they need to drive their own play, guides are also there to help remind explorers to play in a way that keeps them and other friends at Tinkergarten feeling safe.
 Leaders support guides in this work and do all that they reasonably can to provide a learning environment that allows for safe risk taking.
 A few, simple rules help us address most situations:

 - Explorers (children) can explore on their own as long as they can still see or hear their guide or the Leader.

 - If explorers are taking physical risks, we check in to make sure that they feel sturdy and safe in their risk taking.

 - Leaders encourage children to engage in risky play, but give clear re-direction if or when safety and the safety of friends in the class could be compromised.
 For example, we celebrate that sticks are the #1 toy of all time, but we make sure that our sticks have plenty of space so we they do not touch our friends' bodies.
 Ultimately, over time, we want to help children learn how to learn their limits while still playing in a way that keeps them and their friends out of true harm.